d04943016/RateConstants_TADF/README.md

 ## GUI

-The graphic user interface is built by PyQt5, so please install PyQt5 first.
+The graphic user interface is built by PyQt5, so please install PyQt5 first.<br/>

     pip install PyQt5

-And the GUI can be executed as
+And the GUI can be executed as<br/>

     python GUI_PyQt5_main.py